marcoguerri/marcoguerri.github.io/_posts/2014-08-23-heartbleed.markdown

-The loop at line 54 writes 5000 bytes in the output buffer, which is then flushed through the socket; the client receives a well-formed heartbeat response.
+The loop at line 54 writes 5000 bytes in the output buffer, which is then flushed through the socket; the client receives a well-formed heartbeat response with a payload which matches the one carried in the request message.

 <p align="center">
 <a id="single_image" href="/img/hb_working_response.png"><img src="/img/hb_working_response.png" alt=""/></a>